NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 # Creating Ignition Modules

-When using Hardhat Ignition, you define your deployments using Ignition Modules.
-An Ignition module is an abstraction you use to describe the system you want to deploy.
-Each Ignition Module groups a set of smart contract instances of your system.
+In Hardhat Ignition, deployments are defined through Ignition Modules.
+These modules serve as abstractions, helping you outline and describe the system that you want to deploy.
+Each Ignition Module encapsulates a group of smart contract instances and operations within your system.

-This guide will explain you how to create Ignition Modules.
+This guide will explain how to create Ignition Modules.

 ## The module definition API

-To create an Ignition Module, you need to import the `buildModule` function from `@nomicfoundation/hardhat-ignition/modules` and call it passing a `string` that will be use as the module id, and a callback that defines the content of the module.
+To create an Ignition Module, import the `buildModule` function from `@nomicfoundation/hardhat-ignition/modules`.
+Then, call it with a `string` that will be used as the module ID, and a callback that will define the content of the module.

-For example, this is a module which will have the string `"MyToken"` as id:
+This is a module which will be identified as `"MyToken"`:

 ::::tabsgroup{options="TypeScript,JavaScript"}